-The Email Special - Manchester, UK and all other other gigs back to 1996 ...
+The Email Special - Brasov, Romania and all other other gigs back to 1996 ...

-We met in at the Jabez Clegg pub on the University of Manchester campus, Manchester, UK, 26 July 2013, for our most recent jazz night.
+In Manchester, UK, 26 July 2013, we met in at the Jabez Clegg pub on the University of Manchester campus for our jazz night.
 As usual, Hans was on trumpet, Tony on vibes, Friedrich Naumann was there on bass, Sue did vocals and I was on the keyboard (the poster identified me as James Alizee, the last name actually being the name of my sailboat).
 We had a very good local drummer sit in with us.

 The video appearing here has photos from Manchester as well as from other earlier gigs.
-The music is from the recording made at the 2007 SHOT meeting in Washington, D.C. ...
-Next year, Brasov, Romania.
+The music is from the recording made at the 2007 SHOT meeting in Washington, D.C. .

 In 2012, The